Adjunct Faculty Resources

 - Adjunct Faculty Handbook – Academic Responsibilities and Understandings

-- Each document contains information about the academic responsibilities of adjunct faculty which includes the following.
-Each school has its own version of the faculty handbook as listed above.
+- This handbook contains information about the academic responsibilities of adjunct faculty which includes the following.

 - Conditions of Faculty Appointment